StimulCross/nestjs-twurple/packages/eventsub-http/README.md

 ### Important Notes

+#### Applying Express App

-`EventSubMiddleware` requires you to pass the Express app so that it can apply the handlers to it.
-By default, the `TwurpleEventSubHttpModule` will automatically apply the handlers to the underlying Express app.
-If you want to apply them [manually](https://twurple.js.org/docs/getting-data/eventsub/express.html), you should pass `applyHandlersOnModuleInit: false` in the module options.
+`EventSubMiddleware` requires you to pass the Express app so that it can register the handlers.
+By default, the `TwurpleEventSubHttpModule` will automatically get the underlying Express app and pass it to the `apply()` method.
+If you want to apply [manually](https://twurple.js.org/docs/getting-data/eventsub/express.html), you should pass `applyHandlersOnModuleInit: false` in the module options.
 Then you can access the underlying Express app using [HttpAdapterHost](https://docs.nestjs.com/faq/http-adapter) from `@nestjs/core`:

 ```ts
 import { Injectable } from '@nestjs/common';